blockades/mmt_resources/research/secp_writeup.md

 ### Swarm

 Swarm is a distributed storage platform and content distribution service.
-SSB also offerers distributed data persistance, but it is not designed for content-heavy applications.
+SSB also offerers distributed data persistance, but it is designed for messages rather than large files.
+While SSB does have a system for requesting and distributing larger binary 'blobs', the protocol is not specifically designed for large files or data sets.

 ## Proposed approach